-First and foremost, sales managers are responsible for their team’s performance, and typically, they are measured on their performance, with additional components that are relevant for their managerial responsibilities.
-This alignment ensures that sales managers are steering their ship appropriately and that all the reps they manage are rowing in the right direction.
-In fact, the best way to ensure sales managers do their job well is by creating an incentive plan that drives the right behaviors.
+Sales managers should be measured on their team performance, with additional components related to their managerial responsibilities.
+This alignment ensures they are steering their ship appropriately and that all the reps they manage are receiving adequate training and rowing in the right direction.

 Sales Manager Plan Components